rust-lang/rfcs/text/0000-cfg_attr-multiple-attrs.md

 ```

 For an example of multiple attributes, say we want to have two attribute macros,
 but only when `feature = "magic"` is enabled.
-We can write this as
+We can write this as:

 ```rust,igore
 #[cfg_attr(feature = "magic", sparkles, crackles)]